skip to content

 Law Handbook banner image

-Fixed term or periodic tenancies?
+Fixed term or periodic tenancies

-A fixed term lease (or tenancy) exists where the parties agree on a single, specific length of tenancy - usually for six months or one year, although it can be for any period as long as the period is fixed.
-If a tenant wants to leave premises before the end of a fixed term it is always worth discussing this with the landlord as it may end by agreement between the parties.
+A fixed term tenancy exists where the parties agree on a single, specific length of tenancy - usually for 6 months or one year, although it can be for any period as long as the period is fixed.

-If a fixed term agreement has not terminated before or at the end of the fixed term (i.e. the tenant does not vacate and the landlord does not require the tenant to vacate), the agreement continues as a periodic tenancy agreement.
+If a fixed term agreement has not terminated before or at the end of the fixed term, the agreement continues as a periodic tenancy agreement.
 The tenancy period will be determined by the interval between rental payment times under the agreement (e.g. fortnightly, monthly).
+A periodic tenancy is for an indefinite recurring period without a fixed term.
+Many periodic tenancies are verbal agreements, however, a periodic tenancy can be written, and standard form agreements are available online on the SA Gov Website.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.